Actress, singer and style icon Jane Birkin dies in Paris aged 76 - ExBulletin

 Actress, singer and style icon Jane Birkin dies in Paris aged 76

-PARIS (AP) Actress and singer Jane Birkin, who calls France home and charmed the country with her English grace, natural style and social activism, died aged 76.
+PARIS—Actress and singer Jane Birkin, who made France her home and charmed the country with her English grace, natural style and social activism, has died aged 76.

-The London-born star and fashion icon was known for her musical and romantic relationship with French singer Serge Gainsbourg.
-Their songs included the scorching Je taime moi non plus (I Love You, Me Ni).
-Birkins’ ethereal, British-sounding singing voice intertwined with her gruff baritone in the 1969 duet that helped make her famous and was banned in Italy after being denounced in the Vatican newspaper.

-The style that Birkin flaunted in the 1960s and early 1970s, long hair with bangs, jeans paired with white tops, knit mini-dresses and basket bags, still embodies the pinnacle of French chic for many women around the world.

 In her adopted France, Birkin was also celebrated for her political activism and campaigning for Amnesty International, Myanmar’s pro-democracy movement, the fight against AIDS and other causes.